 - 1. A Counselor who receives a majority of 4's under any one (1) Standard shall receive a Rating of 4 for that Standard. - 2.
 A Counselor who receives 4's and 3's for all Elements under any one (1) Standard shall receive a Rating of 3 for that Standard. - 3.
 A Counselor who receives a single 2 in any Element under any one (1) Standard may result in a Rating of 3 or 2 for that Standard at the Evaluator's discretion. - 4.
-A Counselor who receives two (2) or more 2's in Elements of any one (1) Standard shall receive a Rating of 2 for that Standard. - 5.
-A Counselor who receives a single 1 in an Element under any one (1) Standard shall receive a Rating of 2 for that Standard. - 6.
-A Counselor who receives two (2) or more 1's in Elements under any one (1) Standard shall receive a Rating of 1 for that Standard.
+A Counselor who receives two (2) or more 2's in Elements of any one (1) Standard shall receive a Rating of 2 for that Standard.

-Any unit member who receives a Rating of 2 or 1 in more than one (1) Standard shall be evaluated annually until the unit member is no longer required to have an Assistance Plan.

-Evaluatee may also attach additional written response.
-If additional comments are attached, check here: Comments must be submitted in writing within five (5) working days.

-I certify that this report has been discussed with me.
-I understand that my signature does not necessarily indicate agreement.
+that Standard.
+5. A Counselor who receives a single 1 in an Element under any one (1) Standard shall receive a Rating of 2 for that Standard.
+6. A Counselor who receives two (2) or more 1's in Elements under any one (1) Standard shall receive a Rating of 1 for that Standard.
+Assistance Plan Required (2 or 1) (Check if applicable) Any unit member who receives a Rating of 2 or 1 in more than one (1) Standard shall be evaluated annually until the unit member is no longer required to have an Assistance Plan.
+SECT ION 3: COMMENTS BY EVALUATOR Areas of expected growth/additional comments: ION 4: COMMENTS BY EVALUATEE tee may also attach additional written response.
+If additional comments are attached, check here: ents must be submitted in writing within five (5) working days.
+I certif by that this report has been discussed with me.
+I understand that my signature does not necessarily indicate nent.

+Evaluatee's Signature

+Date

+Date